quattor/quattor.github.com/_posts/2016-10-04-london-workshop.md

   * `ncm-ncd` actually responsible to push the deployment log back to the web server rather than `ncm-cdispd` which has `ncm-ncd` dispatching as its only responsibility

 Suggestion to use JSON as the format of deployment logs to make them machine parsable
-* Nathan suggests to put the verbose information in the deployment logs and use syslog to produce the file (will take of serialization between event sources)
+* Nathan suggests to put the verbose information in the deployment logs and use syslog to produce the file (will take care of serialization between event sources)
 * A DB on the machine for keeping the history may use another format like sqlite